 Advanced Exchange Services

-A software Subscription is a subscription that authorizes the end-user to access software, Software Maintenance, and Support.
-A typical software subscription license can be purchased from vendors such as office365, Google Workspace, Netsuite, Salesforce, and many others. you can also have a software subscription on hardware products.
-For example, Cisco, Juniper, Fortinet, and Sonicwall are hardware vendors that changed their service model to become subscription-based instead of the traditional hardware maintenance contract.
+A software subscription is a subscription that authorizes the end-user to access software, software maintenance, and support.
+A typical software subscription license can be purchased from vendors such as office365, Google Workspace, Netsuite, Salesforce, and many others.
+You can also have it from hardware products like Cisco, Juniper, Fortinet, and Sonicwall.
+These are hardware vendors that changed their service model to become subscription-based instead of the traditional hardware maintenance contract.

 How Important is Renewal Revenue?